scionproto/scion/doc/ControlPlanePKI.md

 ## Certificate Chain Dissemination

 Certificate chains are issued by an `Issuing` AS upon request.
+As certificates are short lived, this is an automated process that happens automatically.
+Before an AS may use a certificate chain, it must register it with all authoritative ASes of its ISD.
+If the automatic registration process fails due to an unavailable authoritative AS, an operator may manually choose to start using the issued certificate chain.
+However, they must ensure the certificate chain is eventually registered with all authoritative ASes of its ISD.

-The requester then uses the new certificate chain to sign path-segments.
+Certificate chains are used to sign beacons and path-segments.
 Similar to TRC dissemination, when a beacon server receives an unknown certificate chain version, it sends a request to the sending beacon server.
 When a path server gets a path segment with an unknown chain, it requests the missing certificate chain from the entity that provided the segment.
 This could either be the beacon server, or a remote path server.
 End hosts query their local certificate server for missing certificate chains.

 ### Getting an AS Certificate Chain